Advertisement

 7. Emirates Stadium (London, England)

-Home to the Gunners, the Emirates Stadium is one of the most buzzing venues for a big game and has played its role in welcoming some of the greatest footballers on the planet over the years.
-Since Arsenal moved to the Emirates from Highbury, there has been a stark contrast and upgrade in the size and facilities at the stadium.
-Held in high regard across the country and Europe, the Emirates Stadium is one of the finest in all of London and makes for an unbelievable atmosphere during the derby games.
+Home to the Gunners, the Emirates Stadium is one of the most buzzing venues for a big game.
+The North London venue has played its role in welcoming some of the greatest footballers on the planet over the years.
+Since that time, English giants Arsenal moved to the Emirates from Highbury.
+There has been a stark contrast and upgrade in the size and facilities at the stadium.

-Whilst there haven’t been too many trophy-winning moments at the ground, it has seen a recent influx of energy owing to the club making somewhat of a resurgence on the League and Champions League fronts.
+Held in high regard across the country and Europe, the den of Arsenal, Emirates Stadium, is one of the finest in all of London and makes for an unbelievable atmosphere during the derby games.
+Whilst there haven’t been too many trophy-winning moments at the ground.
+Yet, it has seen a recent influx of energy owing to the club making somewhat of a resurgence on the League and Champions League fronts.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |